 These are questions that should be investigated, and you might find it worthwhile to get a qualified IT consultant to do an assessment of your existing technology stack.

 There's been a lot of fancy stuff written about digital transformation, but really it's just a term for the shift we're experiencing as a society.

 As the world becomes increasingly digital, so is the way businesses work.
 It's not changing what businesses do - it's just changing which platforms and tools businesses use which ultimately changes their processes and workflows.

 There's no question that having the right digital tools in place has proven to significantly increase competitive advantage for businesses of all sizes.
-Used to be that only the big guys had access to sophisticated digital tools, but thanks to the cloud and other advancements, most of these tools are well within the reach of almost any business.

 As a proof point, in a recent small business study commissioned by Google, results showed that “digitally engaged” small businesses (defined as under 250 employees) were able to generate significantly more revenue per employee.